CalculusEnjoyer/testassignment/README.md

 # testassignment
-This is marketplace with console menu that matches with medium requirements
+This is marketplace with console menu that matches with medium requirements.